brillout/wildcard-api/docs/blog/rest-or-graphql.md

 use [RPC as default](/docs/blog/rpc-as-default.md#rpc-as-default) and switch to REST or GraphQL when and if the need arises.

+For a Node.js backend you can use RPC with
+[Wildcard API](https://github.com/reframejs/wildcard-api#readme)
-For a Node.js backend you can use RPC by using [Wildcard API](https://github.com/reframejs/wildcard-api#readme) and for other server environments you can use RPC-like [custom JSON endpoints](/docs/blog/rest-rpc.md#custom-json-endpoints).
+and for other server environments you can use RPC-like [custom JSON endpoints](/docs/blog/rest-rpc.md#custom-json-endpoints).